damonitor/damo/USAGE.md

 Please read the document [section](#damo-report-sysinfo) for more details about the command.

+Note that the visualization part of the second category commands and the thrid category (misc helers) are independent to DAMON, and therefore can be used on nearly every setup.
+It is common and fully supported to run DAMON and collect outputs of it on a machine, and do visualizations of the outputs on another machines.

 DAMON Control (Access Monitoring and Monitoring-based System Optimization)
 ==========================================================================